 A Brief History

-On July 3, 1969, the Soviet Union’s dreams of a moon rocket went up on the launch pad as the largest explosion of any rocket in history.
+On July 3, 1969, the Soviet Union’s dreams of a moon rocket went up in smoke and fire on the launch pad as the largest explosion of any rocket in history.
 The Soviet N1 rocket booster was a giant rocket meant to carry objects or people beyond Earth orbit, basically to the moon.
 Its first stage is the most powerful single stage of any rocket ever made, and that includes the American counterpart, the Saturn V.

 Unfortunately for the Soviet space program, all 4 attempted launches resulted in failure, with the launch of July 3, 1969 resulting in a giant explosion that destroyed the launch pad.

 Investigation showed that a loose bolt was sucked into an oxygen pump causing the rocket motors to automatically shut down and the rocket to fall from its maximum lift off of nearly 200 meters.
 It took a year and a half just to rebuild the launch pad, putting the Soviets far behind in the “space race.”